FormatFuzzer: Effective Fuzzing of Binary File Formats: Binary Templates for Generation

 One challenge in generating PNG chunks which is also common in other file formats is that the \texttt{length} field appears before the data it refers to.
 And it is not always possible to predict beforehand what the length of certain data should be before generating that data.
 In addition, a bad choice for \texttt{length} could lead to the length of some array becoming too large or negative, such as when an integer underflow happens in \Cref{line:frame_data} of \Cref{lst:seq}.
 The strategy we use to tackle those issues is to use the initial value sampled for \texttt{length} only as a hint.
 So if, for example, this integer underflow happens when defining the array \texttt{frame\_data}, we ignore the value of \texttt{length} and choose some small positive integer to use as the length of the array.
 This behavior can be enabled in the binary template with a call to the function \texttt{ChangeArrayLength()}.

 Now, since the chosen value of \texttt{length} is used only as a hint, the generated data may end up being larger or smaller than expected.
 This needs to be corrected.
 Otherwise the chunk will have a different length than what is specified in the \texttt{length} variable, leading to all following chunks being interpreted incorrectly.
 Therefore, after generating the data inside a chunk, we check if the length is correct.
 In case of a discrepancy, we go back and overwrite the value of \texttt{length} with the correct value, as shown in \Crefrange{line:fixstart}{line:fixend} of \Cref{lst:chunk}.
 There, the \texttt{FSeek()} function is used to jump to a different position in the file.
 Note that we temporarily disable evil decisions when fixing the value of \texttt{length}, because any wrong value would completely change the file parse tree.
+Such common size fixes can also be simplified by the use of a macro \texttt{FIX\_VARIABLE()}, so that this whole block of code can be replaced by a call to the macro.